Questions before getting started

 You do not need to have everything worked out before getting in touch.
-These questions are here to give you a straightforward sense of what to expect.
+These questions are here to give you a practical sense of how I work and what to expect.

 About therapy